k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Run the Catalog to Identify a Table's Relation and Order

 Run the Discovery job on the table's interfaces.
 Following the job completion, the interface metadata is retrieved from the Catalog.

-Note that when defining a different interface in the target environment, you need to run the discovery process on the **target interface** in order to get the table's list, order, and fields from the Catalog.

 ## Step 5: Special Handling and Disabling Tables' Selection